oddlama/agenix-rekey/README.md

 The recommended options are:

 - Use a split-identity ending in `.pub`, where the private part is not contained (a yubikey identity)
-- Use an absolute path to your key outside of the nix store ("/home/myuser/age-master-key")
+- Use an absolute path to your key outside the nix store ("/home/myuser/age-master-key")
 - Or encrypt your age identity and use the extension `.age`.
 You can encrypt an age identity using `rage -p -o privkey.age privkey` which protects it in your store.

 If you are using YubiKeys, you can specify multiple split-identities here and use them interchangeably.
-You will have the option to skip any YubiKeys that are not available to you in that moment.
+You will have the option to skip any YubiKeys that are not available to you at that moment.

 Be careful when using paths here, as they will be copied to the nix store.
 Using split-identities is fine, but if you are using plain age identities, make sure that they